366 Days

 U.S. POUNDS NUREMBERG IN FOLLOW-UP RAID

-SHAEF HQ, Reims, France • February 21, 1945 On this date in 1945 U.S. fighter-bombers attacked the Berghof, Adolf Hitler’s three-story Alpine retreat on the 6,700‑foot/2,042‑meter Obersalzberg near Berchtesgaden on the Bavarian-Austrian border.
-The Berghof, bought and developed with royalties from the sale of Hitler’s crackpot political testimony, Mein Kampf (My Struggle), served as an […]
+SHAEF HQ, Reims, France · February 21, 1945 On this date in 1945 U.S. fighter-bombers attacked the Berghof, Adolf Hitler’s Alpine retreat on the Obersalzberg near Berchtesgaden on the Bavarian-Austrian border.
+The Berghof served as an outpost of Hitler’s Berlin chancellery, making it an obvious target.
+Further north, in a less symbolic move, more than […]

 22